HeresJohnny5/100-days-of-code/log.md

 module.exports = PostSchema;
 ```
++ virtual types should use ES5 functions rather fat arrow functions so that the **this** variable refers to the model rather the window object.

 **Thoughts**: A little over a month ago the statement above would have made absolutely no sense and while I'm far from being fluent in backend logic things are starting to click.
 I do question the pros/cons of nested subdocuments vs. model properties/methods.